8Ten10/Docker-Media-Server-Project/README.md

 - [x] **Server**
 ![This Is My Server](images/server.jpg)

-This is basically an excellent Dell Optiplex 7050 I got off Ebay for cheap and made a couple of changes.
+This is basically an excellent Dell Optiplex 7050 I got off Ebay for cheap and made a couple of changes/upgrades.
 - Ubuntu Server 22.04 LTS
 - Intel I7-6700 CPU
 - Intel HD Graphics 530 {I will be switching it for a dedicated GPU, mainly for Tanscoding}